georgecatalin/ABAP_ALV/README.md

   A great Udemy course on ABAP OOPS
 - https://www.youtube.com/watch?v=oACYWjWrXtY&list=PLM3lhmHjSeIQPF3RBbudAA-JLovQOsOJl&index=1

   An exhaustive **Youtube playlist**.
-For this one, I have attached an Excel Workbook in the repository to structure the content
+For this one, I have attached an Excel Workbook in the repository to structure its content, as it contains more than OOPS ABAP (Core ABAP, ABAP Dictionary and so on)